Say Hej! to Lisa in the Saluhall, Östermalm Stockholm

 As children of the Canadian left-coast, my sister and I became familiar with a variety of seafood: abalone, clams, crab, eel, fresh- and saltwater fish, geoduck, octopus, oysters, prawns, scallops, squid.
 We’ve never lost the taste for fresh seafood, and I was looking forward to tasting what Scandinavia and the Baltic had on offer.

-I ordered a starter and a main: two expensive but tremendously delicious plates, as you can see below.
+I ordered a starter and a main: two expensive but tremendously delicious plates.

 The light smokey eel, the fluffy eggs, and the robust nature of the bread combined perfectly in texture and flavour to make an ideal opening plate.
 The perch in cream sauce was a little heavier, but the fish was seasoned well, and was fried just right: an edge of crispiness on the outside, and tender (but cooked) on the inside.

 I could’ve stayed at Lisa Elmqvist all afternoon, but I think my wallet would’ve complained more seriously.
 I said as much to my server, who smiled at me the entire time.
-With more to see and do in the city, I reluctantly said goodbye.
+With more to see and do in the city, I reluctantly said goodbye, and wandered off to explore the rest of Stockholm.

 Love your photos and descriptions!